5 Tips to Convince Your Boss You Need New Software

 5. Get Management Buy-in

-Managers often involve employees in changing processes in order to lessen any push-back.
-The same tactic may work in reverse as well.
-Discussing efficiency strategies with management will reduce push-back if they feel the change is their idea.
-During this process your boss may discover potential personal benefits from new software as well.
-Better software means more time on the golf course!
+Managers often involve employees in changing processes in order to lessen any pushback.
+People naturally feel more comfortable with change when they feel involved and have input in the direction of the change.
+The same tactic that managers use on employees can work the other way around as well.
+Your goal should be to get management to feel like they can lead the change and help them to personalize it.
+Discussing efficiency strategies with management will reduce push-back if they feel that the change is their idea.
+During this process, your boss may discover potential personal benefits from new software as well.
+Software that helps makes their job easier means that they can spend more time on the golf course!